causematch/devops-challenge/README.rst

 The API documentation is available at ``/openapi.json``, you can interact with it at ``/docs``.

-Your assignment is to deploy it to AWS or GCP.
+Your assignment is to deploy it to AWS.
 Make whatever changes or additions to the repo are needed and include instructions for using your work.

 You will need a cloud account.
 You can create one or use one you have already.